Appdynamics/apm-game/README.md

 ...
 ```

 If you want to add a new node type, create a new folder with a Dockerfile and all the other things that you might require.
-Check the `nodejs`, the `php` or the `java` implementation to get some insights.
+Check the `nodejs`, `php`, `java` or `mysql` implementation to get some insights.